 Good feeding is like good cooking; it doesn't happen by magic.
 It takes work.
 It takes exercise.
 It takes practice.
-Cooking does not come without knowing ingredients and chemistry""how this taste reacts with that spice, how long it takes for bread to rise.
+Cooking does not come without knowing ingredients and chemistry - how this taste reacts with that spice, how long it takes for bread to rise.
 "Feed my sheep" means taking the time to learn how to do it well.

 It takes a lot of love to learn the flavors, to learn the cultures, to learn the recipes.
-That's why Christian do so much better when we actually love something.
-Christians do better when we love to sing, when we love to cook, when we love to feed""when we love our people, when we love Jesus.
+But the point is that Christians do better when we love things!
+Christians do better when we love to sing, when we love to cook, when we love to feed - when we love our people, when we love Jesus.